FineFindus/eyedropper/README.md

 ### Official

-Install from [flathub](https://flathub.org/apps/details/com.github.finefindus.eyedropper) or download the latest release from the [release tab](https://github.com/FineFindus/eyedropper/releases).
+Install from [Flathub](https://flathub.org/apps/details/com.github.finefindus.eyedropper) or download the latest release from the [release tab](https://github.com/FineFindus/eyedropper/releases).

 ### Inofficial

-> :warning: **These installtion methods are not recommended**: Installing them may result in bugs or unexpected behaviour.
+> :warning: **These installation methods are not recommended**: Installing them may result in bugs or unexpected behavior.

 #### Nightly Flatpak